 - Which? highlighted the ‘sky-high’ fees some banks are charging for unarranged overdrafts – up to seven times higher than those for payday loans.

-Because of this, we’re proud to be upfront about the true cost of running a current account and the way we apply fees and charges.
+True to our values of transparency, Triodos has made a point of being upfront about the true cost of running a current account and the way we apply fees and charges.
 So all our current account customers share the cost equally and pay a flat £3 a month for the service they receive: including online banking, ATM withdrawals, unlimited money transfers, eco-friendly contactless debit card, cheque books on request, a friendly UK-based customer service team, and all the essential banking services you’d expect.

 Look at it this way: just as organic food represents the ‘true cost’ of food production, we’re being transparent about the true cost of running a current account (though in truth, at our current size the monthly fee doesn’t fully cover our costs to run an account).

 The idea banks can offer free account services, while generating large profits by charging often financially vulnerable customers excessive charges, doesn’t seem right or fair to us.
+No other bank in the UK has been bold enough to say this as we have done.
 This stance is partly why the Daily Telegraph has named us ‘Britain’s first honest bank’.
 It’s a title we’re very proud of.

 THE TRIODOS CURRENT ACCOUNT